jtgraham38/ContentOracle_AI_Chat/readme.txt

 = What does the AI Search block do? =
 The AI Search block is designed to connect your users with your AI Chat block from anywhere on your website.
 When the user searches something in the AI Search block, they will be redirected to your main AI search page, where your AI Chat block should reside.
 Their search query will be preemptively sent to the AI to kick off the conversation.

+== 3rd-Party Libraries ==
+This plugin makes use of the following third-party libraries and services:
+- AlpineJS: a small javascript library for introducing reactive data to the ui. https://github.com/alpinejs/alpine
+- Floating UI: a small javascript library that handles dynamically creating and positioning tooltips. https://github.com/floating-ui/floating-ui

 == Screenshots ==
 1. This is the first screenshot.
 2. This is the second screenshot.